giftussajeev/Recordly/README.md

 Recordly is a native, lightweight, and privacy-focused screen recorder for Android.
 Built with Jetpack Compose, Material 3, and Kotlin.

 It does not contain ads, trackers, or analytics.
-It works fully offline with no internet permission required.
+It works fully offline with no internet required.

 ---